DimiDR/ImgRecognitionOrBnKw/README.md

 # ImgRecognitionOrBnKw
-Image recognition Orange Banene Kiwi
+Image recognition Orange Banene Kiwi.
+Training is done with TensorFlow

 The data Should be placed into the folder "Klassen".
 This folder is not included within Github as it is too big.